cml815/do/tempMd/services.md

 We begin with a free consultation to discuss a grant or contract opportunity and learn more about you.

-We are candid about your chances and give you insights on how agencies make funding decisions.
+We'll discuss how to boost your odds for success and give you insights on how agencies make funding decisions.
 Sometimes the requirements seem daunting, but we've seen small projects get large awards.

 Then, we make a plan and race the deadline clock.
 We work in small teams to make sure everything gets done in time and at the highest possible quality.